Kusan-Auburn was a subsidiary of Kusan Inc., an established plastics manufacturer based in Nashville,

 Kusan K-Series Box Cars

-They came with plastic trucks and plastic frames with the doors molded into the shell casting and were thus non movable.
+Because they came with plastic trucks, plastic wheels, plastic couplers and plastic frames with the doors molded into the

 cabooses as undecorated kits.
 The simulated knuckle couplers were plastic and were molded closed (not operable) but